Community benefits agreement

 A community benefits agreement (CBA) in the United States is a contract signed by community groups and a real estate developer that requires the developer to provide specific amenities and/or mitigations to the local community or neighborhood.
 In exchange, the community groups agree to publicly support the project, or at least not oppose it.
 Often, negotiating a CBA relies heavily upon the formation of a multi-issue, broad based community coalition including community, environmental, faith-based and labor organizations.

-In the United Kingdom, Section 106 agreements and in Canada, "Section 37" agreements similarly require certain benefits from developers, but differ from CBAs in that they are part of development agreements with governments, not communities.
+In the United Kingdom, Section 106 agreements and in Ontario, Canada, "Section 37" agreements similarly require certain benefits from developers, but differ from CBAs in that they are part of development agreements with governments, not communities.
 CBAs are generally private, contractual agreements, although they can in some instances be made part of a development agreement with a city.

 Purposes

 Economic development projects are often heavily subsidized by taxpayer dollars, but there is usually no guarantee that a project's "ripple effects" will benefit current residents.
 Developments can cause inner-city gentrification, pushing out low-income residents as housing prices rise, or they may create only low-wage retail and service sector jobs.
 As a result, many metropolitan regions continue to experience problems related to poverty and housing, despite major investments in economic development.

 Responding to these problems, the CBA model was created in the late 1990s as a way for the communities most impacted by economic development projects to participate in the planning process and seek to ensure that development benefits will accrue to existing communities.
 For developers, negotiating with community representatives can be an attractive way to gain community support and help move their projects forward.
 Participating in CBA negotiations can eliminate surprises in the development approvals process and allow developers to work with a unified coalition rather than having to engage community organizations one by one.